Jojoooo1/hyperledger-logistic-tech-challenge/README.md

-## Project created for Logistic Tech Challenge organized by [Intelipost](https://www.intelipost.com.br/)
+## Project created for Logistic Tech Challenge organized and hosted by [Intelipost](https://www.intelipost.com.br/)
 In July 2018, the 1st edition of the Intelipost Logistics Tech Challenge happened in São Paulo!

 Organized by Intelipost, in partnership with Oracle Brasil and Abralog, 50 participants had been selected for a 2-day event in Hackathon format, for developing a solutions using Blockchain technology for logistics.